Frequently asked questions

 There are two ways for rural districts and their associated municipalities to use RADar!

-1. The coordinator for the rural district books RADar! for the entire rural district.
+- Either the coordinator for the rural district books RADar! for the entire rural district.
 In this case, they also automatically become the coordinator for RADar!